 - Prep Time:

-Before you dismiss this recipe as being too complicated and time consuming, let me just say that these winter squash tartlets are a lot easier than you think.
-Thanks to frozen puff pastry dough and frozen winter squash purée, you can have these winter squash tarts baking in your oven in less than 30 minutes.
+Before you dismiss this recipe as being too complicated and time consuming, let me just say that these butternut squash tartlets are a little easier than you may think.
+Using frozen puff pastry dough and frozen butternut squash cubes cuts down on some of the prep time.

-The other time saver in this recipe is the frozen squash purée.
+The other time saver in this recipe is using microwaveable steam-in-the-bag butternut squash cubes.
 As much as I love roasting winter squash, I hate prepping it.
-Peeling the hard skins of butternut and acorn squashes is not something I enjoy doing.
-Since this recipe uses squash purée, I took the easy route.
+Peeling the hard skins of butternut squash is not something I enjoy doing.
+Using the frozen already peeled and cut squash cubes is much easier.

 Ideas for using leftover puff pastry